See the course catalog for complete course descriptions.

 • ARH71-024 Intro Art Hist: East Asian Art & Arch

 This course provides an introduction to the disciplinary methods and concepts of art history, presented in the context of the art and architecture of China, Korea, and Japan.
 Emphasis will be placed on how the distinctive styles, genres, and traditions of each region emerged in relation to one another and in the context of a shared East Asian cultural heritage.
 Open only to first- or second-year students, or with consent of the instructor.
-Contributes to East Asian Studies and International Studies.
+Contributes to Early Modern and Medieval Studies, East Asian Studies and International Studies.
 (Annually) (FA) (WA)

 • ARH71-214 Arts of China

 This course surveys the arts of China from the Neolithic to the contemporary period.
 Each lecture will consist of an in-depth examination of one of twenty-three landmarks of Chinese art.
 A variety of works will be considered including jades, ancient bronzes, calligraphy, Buddhist murals, landscape paintings, Chinese gardens, temples, contemporary works, and more.
 Each work will be examined in its historical context, introducing students to China's social and political history, as well as its major religious and humanistic traditions including Confucianism, Buddhism, and Daoism.
-Contributes to East Asian Studies and International Studies.
+Contributes to Early Modern and Medieval Studies, East Asian Studies and International Studies.
 (Biennially) (FA) (WA)

 • ARH71-234 Ancient Chinese Art and Civilization